aquestry/voasis.de/docs/about.md

     ```

 - **/party accept [invite]**
-  - **Description**: Accept a invite from a player, if no invite is given it will try to use the latest invite.
+  - **Description**: Accept an invitation from a player, if no invite is given it will try to use the latest invite.
   - **Example**:
     ```
     /party accept Aquestry
     ```

 - **/party leave**
-  - **Description**: Leave the current party..
+  - **Description**: Leave the current party.
   - **Example**:
     ```
     /party leave
     ```

-## Future Enhancements:
-- Multi-Proxy-System